Anish-Agnihotri/touchCoin/README.md

 We'd like to take our crypto-currency knowledge further and developer future technologies.
 For now, converting our front-end code to Jade/Sass would be the next step's, alongside redoing the wallet front-end.

 ## Thanks for reading!
+Do note: The site attached to this Github has been taken down Nov.
+1st 2017.
+The source files are available in this repository if you wish to run a copy.